noahehall/theBookOfNoah/0current/aws/0networking.md

 ## creating VPCs

-- vpc templates: create VPC architecture based on almost any network design
-  - click `launch vpc wizard` on the vpc dashboard
+- vpc templates: click `launch vpc wizard` on the vpc dashboard
   - `vpc with a single subnet`
   - `vpc with public and private subnets`
   - `vpc with public and private subnets and hardware vpn access`
   - `vpc with a private subnet only and hardware vpn access`

+### vpc considerations

+- vpc
+  - ipv4 cidr block
+  - ipv6 cidr block
+  - tenancy
+- route table
+- network acl (pronounced NACL)
+- subnets
+  - public
+    - internet gateway
+  - private
+    - nat gateway
+    - y
+  - vpc
+  - availability zone
+  - ipv4 cidr block
+    - allocate a section of the VPC cidr
+    - you generally need more IPs for private subnets

 ## route 53